 At some point, I realized that this was my problem, not hers.

 This became especially true when she expressed the idea that I expected perfection in her room.
 I had never said that or even implied it.
-Even when her room was picked up, it never approached what I would consider anything close to perfection.
+Even when her room was “picked up,” it never approached what I would consider anything close to perfection.
 But somehow that was the expectation she was carrying in her mind.
 What seems “normal” and “picked up” to me somehow became an expectation of “perfection” to her.
 This was especially grievous to me because I AM a recovering perfectionist.
 The last thing I want to do is burden her with those kinds of expectations whether they were accurate or not.

 Caroline’s combination of being artistic and not naturally wired to organize means her room can be, um, very busy.
-So once a week or so, David and I do a fifteen minute “room rescue” with her to keep it under control.
+So once a week or so, David and I do a fifteen to thirty minute “room rescue” with her to keep it under control.
 We don’t make her pick everything up or put everything away.
 We respect her preferences.
 But we make sure any spots that are simply getting to be too much get dealt with.

-Letting Her Be Herself
+Letting Creative Child Be Herself

 I’ve read other bloggers say that if your kids can’t keep their room picked up on their own each day that they have too much stuff and the answer is to give away or get rid of 75% of it.
 I don’t agree.
 We’re not going to give away all her toys or punish her for having a room that isn’t picked up all the time to my preference.
 It’s her room and she’s old enough to be allowed some say in what it looks like.
 If she wants the contents of her room on display so she can easily find them, then that’s really her choice.
 As long as it doesn’t pose a health or safety risk, I choose to let her be herself.